laravel-omaha/cat-friends/PRESENTATION.md

 - Defining our Routes
 - Defining our Model's Attributes
 - Defining our Database

+**Writing our Command**

+- Creating an Artisan Command... with an Artisan Command!
 - Seeding some Cats
-- Cat Breeds?
+- Cat Factory

+**Bring it all together**

+- Create some cats
-- Cat Toys?
+- Test

 **Questions?...**